Chad's 2018 EITI Report covers extractive activities in the country for that fiscal year.

 Chad is a leading producer of crude oil in Central Africa.
 International companies, represented by the Esso Exploration & Production Chad Inc (EEPCI), the China National Petroleum Corporation International (CNPCI) and the Glencore consortiums, are key actors in the exploration, production and refining of oil, alongside the Hydrocarbons Company of Chad (Société des Hydrocarbures du Tchad, SHT).
 Its nascent gold sector is primarily artisanal, alongside industrial mining of limestone.
 Chad however ranks 187 out of 189 countries in the United Nations Development Programme's 2019 human development index.
 Social conflicts and public debate have arisen around the management of oil revenues, including the oil-backed loans granted by Glencore in 2013 and 2014, environmental impact of extractive industries and poverty alleviation.

 Chad was the first country to include oil transport (the Chad-Cameroon pipeline) and refining (the Djermaya refinery) in the scope of its EITI reporting.
 This led to better public understanding of the midstream hydrocarbons sector.
 Chad EITI pioneered efforts to publicly disclose information about the terms of the oil-backed loans granted by Glencore, showing that most of Chad's revenues from the oil sector were primarily directed to reimbursing the loan.
 Chad also participates in the EITI's targeted efforts on commodity trading, achieving progress in disclosing information about the sale of the government's shares of oil.
 The government is also starting to open up its own systems, with detailed quarterly notes about the oil sector on the Ministry of Finance website and access to SHT's audited financial statements.
 After the government committed to disclosing all oil and gas contracts in April 2018, Chad EITI published them online.
+In december 2020 the EITI in Chad published an EITI report under flexible reporting for the 2018 fiscal year.

 As per the 2015 Tax Code, the main taxes and fees imposed on companies operating in the oil and gas sector include corporate income tax, royalties on oil and gas production and the levy on crude oil exports.
 The Oil Code and individual oil contracts, either concession agreements or production sharing contracts, complete the applicable fiscal regime.
 Taxes and fees imposed on companies operating in the mining sector include taxes specific to the sector, such as the extraction tax.
 The Public Treasury is the main body responsible for collecting and managing taxes paid to the central government.